baronet2/FirstCyclingAPI/README.md

 ## Contributing
 If you would like to contribute to the code, please feel free to open a pull request.
 Feel free to open an issue to request features, identify bugs, or discuss the tool.

+## License
+See the file called LICENSE.
+Note that this project is not affiliated in any way with firstcycling.com.